 The Jewish Historical Museum is located in the Jewish quarter of Amsterdam, in a former synagogue on Oudezijds Voorburgwal.
 The building was designed by the architect Jacob Otten Husly in 1675 and was built by Jews who were forced to leave Portugal because of religious persecution.

 The museum tells the story of the old Jewish quarter in Amsterdam, from its early days in the city’s medieval ghetto to its more recent history.

-On display are artifacts that tell the story of old Jewish Quarter from its beginnings until today, as well as works by Rembrandt, Rubens, and Vermeer.
+On display are artifacts that tell the story of the old Jewish Quarter from its beginnings until today, as well as works by Rembrandt, Rubens, and Vermeer.
 If you’re interested in learning about the history of the Jewish people in Amsterdam, this is the place to go.

 Ons’ Lieve Heer op Solder (Our Lord in the Attic Museum)

 Our Lord in the Attic Museum is a hidden gem of Amsterdam.
-Located at a 17th-century canal house, its exhibits include the exact Catholic church in the attic of a wealthy merchant lived and worked as well as paintings by other artists.
+Located at a 17th-century canal house, its exhibits include the exact Catholic church in the attic of a wealthy merchant who lived and worked as well as paintings by other artists.

 Our Lord in the Attic is a must-see for anyone interested in hidden history or Churches.
-The museum gives excellent context to both the Dutch Golden Age and counter-reformation in Europe.
+The museum gives excellent context to both the Dutch Golden Age and the counter-reformation in Europe.